Scaffolding Parts: 11 Different Components Of Scaffolding

 • Guardrails: Installed along the edges of the platform to prevent falls.
 Standard configurations include a top rail and a mid-rail.

-• Toe Boards: Vertical barriers at the platform’s edge to prevent tools or materials from falling off, ensuring safety for workers below.
+• Toe Boards are vertical barriers at the platform’s edge that prevent tools or materials from falling off, ensuring safety for workers below.

 Safety Considerations: